furkanhatipoglu/translight/README.md

 Translight is a simple translate menu bar app which uses Google Translate Api.
 The idea came from [Burak Karakan](https://github.com/karakanb) and I wrote the app.

+## Installing

+[Download](http://web.itu.edu.tr/hatipoglufu/translight/translight.zip) the translight application, unzip, move to Applications folder that is it.

 ## How to use it?

 Type ⌘ + ⌥ + L to open quickly or click the icon on the menu bar.

-### Installing

-[Download](http://web.itu.edu.tr/hatipoglufu/translight/translight.zip) the translight application, unzip, move to Applications folder that is it.
+## To-Do

+- Language detection
+- Sorting languages

 ## Built With